-Expressing Relations as Tables, Graphs, and Mappings: A Comprehensive Guide
+Expressing Relations as Tables, Graphs, and Mappings: A practical guide

 Understanding relations is fundamental in mathematics and computer science.
-A relation essentially describes a connection or association between elements of one or more sets.
-This article provides a comprehensive guide on representing relations using three common methods: tables, graphs, and mappings.
-We'll explore each method in detail, illustrating their strengths and weaknesses, and demonstrating how to convert between them.
+Also, a relation essentially describes a connection or association between elements of one or more sets.
+Still, we'll explore each method in detail, illustrating their strengths and weaknesses, and demonstrating how to convert between them.
+This article provides a practical guide on representing relations using three common methods: tables, graphs, and mappings.
 This guide is designed for students and anyone seeking a thorough understanding of how to represent and interpret relations.

 Introduction to Relations

 Before diving into the different representations, let's establish a clear definition.
-A relation from a set A to a set B is a subset of the Cartesian product A x B. The Cartesian product A x B is the set of all possible ordered pairs (a, b), where 'a' is an element of A and 'b' is an element of B. A relation, therefore, specifies which pairs (a, b) are considered "related."
+Still, a relation from a set A to a set B is a subset of the Cartesian product A x B. The Cartesian product A x B is the set of all possible ordered pairs (a, b), where 'a' is an element of A and 'b' is an element of B. A relation, therefore, specifies which pairs (a, b) are considered "related.

 Representing Relations using Tables